Ashlee De Nooy, PT, DPT

 When Dr. Ashlee was pregnant with her first son she experienced significant low back and sacroiliac joint pain.
 Both of these problems lingered on after giving birth and into her second pregnancy two years postpartum sparking an interest in Women’s Health, specifically pregnancy and postpartum.
 Following the birth of her second son, she decided to take the APTA’s Fundamentals of Pregnancy and Postpartum, which confirmed her passion and drive to help women to feel their best during and after pregnancy.
 After working in an outpatient setting and not getting to spend the time she wanted or needed with each patient and seeing insurance denials and limited amounts of visits dictated by insurance, Dr. Ashlee decided to start Body Works Physical Therapy, LLC where she could provide patient’s with individualized one on one care without restrictions.

-Dr. Elizabeth completed a residency and became a certified orthopedic specialist.
-She then dove head first into studying more about women’s health, and she feels she has found her calling!
-Helping women who feel they have fallen through the cracks, who are confused and scared about their symptoms, who have been silently suffering, and who need to carve out some time for themselves for the first time in years is the true reason that she loves working in women’s health.
+Dr. Elizabeth graduated with a Bachelor’s of Science from Presbyterian College, and then she received her Doctorate of Physical Therapy from Emory University.
+After graduation, Dr. Elizabeth completed a residency and became a certified orthopedic specialist.
+She then dove headfirst into studying more about women’s health, and she feels she has found her calling!
+Helping individuals who feel they have fallen through the cracks, who are confused and scared about their symptoms, who are embarrassed, who have been silently suffering, who need encouragement, and who need to carve out some time for themselves for the first time in years is the true reason that she loves working in women’s health.